CameronShum/spotify-playlist-search/README.md

 The items are abstracted away from globalNominations and users to prevent data duplication and allow for easier querying.

 imdbId is included in each item to allow for easier querying.

+## What's next
+- Tackling additional instances of unnecessary rerenders and building a React architecture that abstracts rerender optimization from the developer.
+- Database planning and migrations to allow for daily, monthly, yearly, and all nominations.
+- Custom authorization flow.
+- Creating a backend to sign omdb api requests with a uid, to remove the api key from the build package.